programistka/personal-website/content/blog/using-eslint-and-prettier-in-a-typescript-project/index.md

 ## Run ESLint with the CLI

-A useful command to add to your [`package.json` scripts](https://docs.npmjs.com/misc/scripts) is a `lint` command that will run the TypeScript compiler and the ESLint linter accross all your files to make sure the code adheres to the compiler settings and formatting/style rules.
+A useful command to add to the [`package.json` scripts](https://docs.npmjs.com/misc/scripts) is a `lint` command that will run the TypeScript compiler and the ESLint linter across all project files to make sure the code adheres to the compiler settings and formatting/style rules.

 <!-- prettier-ignore -->
 ```json